cloudmesh/cloudmesh-cc/install.md

 cloudmesh-installer --ssh get cc
 ```

-After it is installe, please use
+After it is installed, please use

 ```bash
 mkdir cm